dafiliks/simpcsv/README.md

 Below, you can see information about the data set and the time it took to iterate over it.

-Additional data sets have been removed because they were benchmarked incorrectly.

 | Dataset                                                                                                                                                                      | File Size | Time   | Rows       | Columns |
 | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | --------- | ------ | ---------- | ------- |
 | [Amazon reviews](https://www.kaggle.com/datasets/kritanjalijain/amazon-reviews?select=train.csv)                                                                             | 1.59GB    | 0.5s   | 3,600,000  | 3       |